 The Prepper’s Yearbook

-Prepping doesn’t have to be the daunting task that I’ve just described.
+Prepping doesn’t have to be a daunting task.
 It doesn’t have to empty the kids’ college funds.
 It doesn’t have to take every waking moment after work until bedtime.

 You just have to know how to break things down.